Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 $ cd ~/dotfiles && ./tmux.sh
 ```

 This will install tmux to your system, copy over some configuration, and install plugins.
-After the script completes, you will need to run the command `source ~/.zshrc` (or the alias `sz`) again to reload your shell.
+After the script completes, you may need to run the command `source ~/.zshrc` (or the alias `sz`) again to reload your shell.
 If you see the line `.tmux.conf:12: no current session`, hit `q` and it should start one.
 You should now see a status bar at the bottom of your terminal, indicating your username, hostname, running program, and the time.

 #### tmux shortcuts

 To enter a tmux shortcut, you first press the assigned prefix key.
 I have set this to be `Ctrl+a`: if you press `Ctrl+a`, you should see a symbol with `^A` on the status bar.
 This symbol indicates tmux is ready to receive a command.

-Here is an abridged table of shortcuts in tmux and what they do (note that this is my personal configuration and not anything default to tmux):
+Here is an abridged table of shortcuts in tmux and what they do (note that some of these are from my personal configuration and not anything default to tmux):

 | Key   | Action                        |
 |-------|-------------------------------|